Reliable Post hoc Explanations: Modeling Uncertainty in Explainability: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the NSF awards \#IIS-2008461 and \#IIS-2008956, Google, Amazon, and the Hasso-Plattner Institut.
+We would like to thank the anonymous reviewers for their insightful feedback.
+This work is supported in part by the NSF awards \#IIS-2008461, \#IIS-2008956, and \#IIS-2040989, and research awards from the Harvard Data Science Institute, Amazon, Bayer, Google, and the HPI Research Center in Machine Learning and Data Science at UC Irvine.
 The views expressed are those of the authors and do not reflect the official policy or position of the funding agencies.

 \hideh{Although point wise estimates of local feature importance have primarily been used for instance level model agnostic explanations, these methods suffer from high variance and are known to lead to user overconfidence in explanations.
 To address these concerns, we propose a Bayesian framework for local model agnostic interpretations and generate Bayesian LIME and KernelSHAP variants.
 We verify that our framework correctly captures the uncertainty associated with querying large deep learning models.
 Then, we demonstrate a set of novel use cases revealed by our formulation.
 First, we propose a novel metric for local explanation quality which we demonstrate is more robust than local fidelity.
 Second, we show that we can generate high confidence explanations quickly through uncertainty sampling.
 Last, we derive estimates for the number of samples needed to reach user specified thresholds of explanation stability, which can be useful ahead of time to determine how intensive explanation generation will be. }